The new Student route which replaces the current Tier 4 routePosted: 14 Sep 2020

 Article written by:

 Talitha Degwa is a Partner Solicitor at Spencer West.
-She specialises in business immigration, sponsorship of skilled workers, entrepreneur and investor routes, spousal applications, settlement and citizenship, immigration compliance and EU
+She specialises in business immigration, sponsorship of skilled workers, investor routes, start-up and innovator routes, spousal applications, settlement and citizenship, immigration compliance and EU nationals.

 Associate Partner – Immigration & Global Mobility